-After the lockdown is lifted, I might apply for a cashback credit card, I’m also considering to have one of my cards changed into a cashback credit card.
-I have not decided yet though which card to let go.
+After the lockdown is lifted, I might apply for a cashback credit card, I’m also considering having one of my cards changed into a cashback credit card.
+I have not decided yet though which card to let go of.
 I’ll keep you posted.
 I hope there will be free annual free for life promo in the coming months so I wouldn’t have to let go of any of my travel credit cards.

 Advantages of Having a Cashback Credit Card